Corporate Cafeteria RFP: The Complete Guide + Free Template

 • Implement employee feedback loops with surveys and suggestion boxes to stay responsive to preferences.

-• Make sure contacts are flexible and they allow menu changes and service adjustments as budgets or needs evolve.
+• Make sure contracts are flexible and they allow menu changes and service adjustments as budgets or needs evolve.

 • Watch for warning signs including declining participation rates, increasing complaints, staff turnover at the cafeteria, or vendors who become unresponsive to feedback.

-When your organization implements a successful corporate cafeteria program, you’ll quickly notice improvements to employee engagement, retention, and satisfaction.
+When your organization implements a successful corporate cafeteria program, you’ll quickly notice gains in employee engagement, retention, and satisfaction.
 Making the daily lives of your employees easier by saving them time and money also works wonders for productivity.

 Partnering with Orange by Fooda for Your Cafeteria Needs